Landixbtw/oshell/README.md

 - redirect output with xx > output.txt ✅

 ### Todo

+- echo passes the "" to the file, it should not - remove the "" when parsing

 #### CRITICAL
 - pressing enter with nothing on the console, crashes, because assert command != NULL,
     + if command == NULL, make \\n or something ✅

 ## Environment Variables
 - echo $USER should yield the user (ie. ole), with getenv()